 One thing I wasn’t crazy about was the magnetic ball mount, which doesn’t allow for a full range of motion.
 This makes setting up the camera a bit more difficult depending on which angle you’re going for.

-I’d be remiss if I didn’t tell you about the Arlo hub, which connects to the Internet through an ether-wire.
-The camera can be up to 140 away from the hub and still function normally.
+I’d be remiss if I didn’t tell you about the Arlo hub, which connects to the Internet through an ethernet cable.
+The camera can be up to 140 away from the hub with normal connectivity and 300 feet away if you’re in a bind and have some connectivity issues.
 The hub is also where you’ll download the camera’s footage to your local storage, and it’s included with a pack of two cameras.

 The Arlo Pro 2 is one of Security Baron's favorite cameras, meeting lots of the necessary features tests.